Walsall F.C.: Post-war era and first league title (1945–1980)

-League Cup run, move to Bescot and the fourth tier (1980–1995)
+League Cup run and move to the Bescot Stadium (1980–1995)

 While consolidating in the Third Division in the early 1980s, off-the-pitch issues took prominence throughout the decade.
 The dilapidated state of the club's Fellows Park home was becoming a problem and, in 1982, the intention to move in to groundshare Molineux with Wolverhampton Wanderers was announced by owner Ken Wheldon.
 The club's fans' quickly protested against the idea, as the Save Walsall Action Group was formed, and it never came to pass.

 The 1983–84 League Cup campaign was, arguably, Walsall's finest hour.
 After victories over Blackpool, Barnsley and local rivals Shrewsbury Town, they defeated First Division club Arsenal 2–1 in the fourth round at Highbury.
 A 4–2 victory over Rotherham United in the quarter-final saw The Saddlers advance to the semi-final to face holders and reigning First Division champions, Liverpool.
-An incredible 2–2 draw at Anfield in the first leg had Walsall dreaming of an unlikely cup final and place in Europe, however, a second leg 2–0 defeat in front of 19,591 at Fellows Park saw Walsall lose the tie 4–2 on aggregate.
+A 2–2 draw at Anfield in the first leg had Walsall dreaming of an unlikely cup final and place in Europe, however, a second leg 2–0 defeat in front of 19,591 at Fellows Park saw Walsall lose the tie 4–2 on aggregate.

 By 1986 further plans were announced to groundshare with one of the club's local rivals.
 This time it was at Birmingham City's St Andrew's ground.
 The Save Walsall Action Group was again pressed into action and, after peaceful protests and the support of the local press, the Football League blocked the move.
 Walsall were subsequently bought by millionaire entrepreneur and racehorse owner Terry Ramsden and with his money came high-profile signings and the attention of the national media.
 In 1986–87, under new manager Tommy Coakley, Walsall narrowly missed out on the play-offs but made considerable progress in the FA Cup as they defeated First Division Charlton Athletic and Birmingham City and took Watford to two replays in the fifth round.